Get Prepared AZ and NM!

-Get prepared before disaster strikes!
-The American Red Cross provides easy-to-understand tools, tips and guidance on how to prepare your family for emergencies big and small.
-Please visit www.preparesocal.org to find free tools and resources, checklists, preparedness information and more.
+The American Red Cross provides easy-to-understand tools, tips and guidance on how to prepare your family for emergencies.
+Below you will find different ways Red Cross volunteers reach out to help the community get prepared before disaster strikes!
 You can also click here to access the Red Cross Emergency Resource Library.

 Be Red Cross Ready

-This presentation teaches individuals how to “Be Red Cross Ready” for an emergency or disaster by following three simple steps: 1) Get a Kit 2) Make a Plan and 3) Be Informed.
-Presentations are approximately one hour and can be tailored to your group or organization’s needs.
-A minimum of 25 individuals and available seating for each audience member is required.
+This presentation teaches individuals how to “Be Red Cross Ready” for an emergency or disaster by following three simple steps: 1) Get a Kit, 2) Make a Plan and 3) Be Informed.
+This presentation is offered to different age groups above 16 years of age and can be modified for seniors.

 Ready Rating (Organizational Emergency Preparedness)